Cooking is a fine (and delicious) art. The kind where you can push as many boundaries as your palates would allow.

 - Take carry-over cooking into account.
 Food will continue to cook even after you’ve taken it off the heat.
 This tip is important when you’re cooking pasta.
 Before adding to the sauce, don’t allow your pasta to cook completely.
 So that when you mix them in, the pasta can absorb flavor from the sauce as it cooks.

 - Don’t overcook your vegetables.
 Leaving veggies on heat for too long reduces the tastiness and destroys heat sensitive nutrients, like Vitamin B and C. Rather, add the vegetables towards the end and keep the heat low.

 - Understand the timing for each dish.
 Rice takes more time to cook than spaghetti, which cooks slower than macaroni.
 Not knowing the right amount of time to boil or fry different foods can leave you with burned, under-cooked, or worse, lifeless food.

 Unfortunately, cooking gets tedious when it becomes a chore.
 So, while I’ve shared these cooking tips to help you boost your cooking game, don’t feel any pressure to always be in the kitchen.
 Instead, get an Eden Life food plan, enjoy a regular supply of food, and save money on food – all month long.
 Subscribe here and live a life with little stress and constant excitement.

-We’ll soon cover home safety in full.
-But till then, here’s a cardinal code for kitchen safety that you do not want to learn the hard way.
+We’ve covered home safety in full.
+But, here’s a cardinal code for kitchen safety that you do not want to learn the hard way.